 There are a number of sea creatures that emit bioluminescence Most of these are jellyfish and plankton.

 But here’s a list of some of the Bioluminescent sea creatures you may encounter on a night dive:

 The most common and easiest to experience bioluminescent sea creature is plankton.
 The best way to experience bioluminescent plankton is on a night dive.

 At some point on your dive turn your scuba torch off.
 When your torch is off (make sure your buddies torch is off too), wave your arms around in the water.
 When you do this the tiny bioluminescent plankton light up blue.

-The bioluminescence in plankton results from a light-producing chemical reaction, which is also called chemiluminescence, which is the emission of light.
+The bioluminescence in plankton results from a light-producing chemical reaction.
+This is also called chemiluminescence.
+This simply means the emission of light.

-When some chemicals are mixed together they produce energy, a bit like how a glow-stick does.
-When you disturb the plankton in this way you 'excite’ the chemicals caused by vibration.
+When chemicals are mixed together they produce energy.
+This is a bit like how a glow-stick does.
+When you disturb the plankton in this way you ‘excite’ the chemicals caused by vibration.
 This is what causes them to glow.

-The chemicals that are responsible for making plankton glow are called luciferins.
-Luciferins are light-emitting compounds that are found in organisms that generate bioluminescence.
+Luciferins are the chemicals responsible for making plankton glow.
+Luciferins are light-emitting compounds.
+It is these chemicals that are found in organisms that generate bioluminescence.

-Luciferins are found in a wide variety of both land and sea creatures.
-But it's thought the majority of them have arisen independently over the course of evolution.
+Luciferins can be found in a wide variety of land and sea creatures.
+It’s thought the majority of bioluminescence creatures arose independently over the course of evolution.

 There are many different types of of Plankton that produce bioluminescence.